-For non-statutory site audits, steps 2-4 and 6 (above) must be followed and in the same order.
+For non-statutory site audits, steps 2 to 4 and 6 (above) must be followed and in the same order.
 Auditors should confirm with the client and/or local authority that the audit remains a non-statutory audit before signing the site audit statement.
+If the audit changes from a non-statutory audit to a statutory audit the auditor must notify the EPA in writing in accordance with step 1 (above).